 Take Your Time During Review

-When it comes to the task list, always give yourself extra time so you never end up rushing.
-If this is your first K-12 audit, it can be difficult to estimate how much time you'll need to get through it all.
+If this is your first K-12 audit, estimating how much time you'll need to review your documents can be difficult.
 If possible, speak to another official who is familiar with the district's policies and requirements to help you estimate--and then add extra time on top of that.
+Although the review process is time-consuming, review every page to avoid missing crucial information and mistakes.

 Delegate Early and Often